22-Year Term Life Insurance

 How a 22-Year Term Life Policy Works

 A 22-year term policy provides level premiums and a fixed death benefit for a defined 22-year period.
 If the insured passes away while the policy is active, the death benefit is paid to the beneficiaries—most often income-tax-free.
-If the full term is completed, coverage typically expires unless you choose to renew annually or convert the policy, depending on carrier rules.
+If the insured outlives the term, coverage typically ends at the conclusion of the level period unless the contract offers renewability (often annual renewal at much higher rates) or you elect conversion within the allowed window.

 When a 22-Year Term Makes Strategic Sense

 Not every financial plan lines up neatly with round-number term lengths.
-A 22-year duration can be useful when your longest obligation runs just past the 20-year mark—such as a mortgage payoff schedule, business loan, or income-replacement plan that extends into your early or mid-60s.
+A 22-year duration can be useful when your longest obligation runs just past the 20-year mark—such as a mortgage payoff schedule after a refinance, a business loan with a remaining amortization period, or a retirement timeline where you want coverage through your early- or mid-60s before you expect your household to be less dependent on earned income.

-This term length can also work well for people who want slightly more runway than a traditional 20-year policy without paying for the extra years built into longer contracts.
-The key is aligning coverage length with the point at which your financial risk meaningfully declines.
+This term length can also work well for people who want slightly more runway than a traditional 20-year plan without paying for the extra years built into longer contracts.
+The key is identifying the point where your financial risk meaningfully declines.
+If your goal is “protect the plan until X happens,” a 22-year term can be a clean match when X is roughly two decades out—but not quite.

 22-Year Term Life Insurance vs. Nearby Options

 Before settling on any non-standard term length, it’s important to compare how it stacks up against more common choices.
-Sometimes the price difference between a 22-year and a 25-year policy is minimal; other times, the shorter duration offers measurable savings.
+Sometimes the price difference between a 22-year and a longer policy is minimal; other times, the shorter duration offers measurable savings while still covering the years that matter most.
+This is exactly where working with an independent broker helps—you’re not locked into a single carrier’s menu or pricing model.

 Compare Term Length Options